 When someone visits your site the first thing that they see is the headline.
-We all know exactly how important first impressions are.
+We all know exactly how important first impressions can be.

-In today’s day and age, you have less than 3 seconds to grab someone’s attention before that exit out and continue browsing elsewhere.
+In today’s day and age, you have less than 3 seconds to grab someone’s attention before they bounce out and continue browsing elsewhere.
 You’ll need to get very good at creating not only eye-catching headlines, but headlines that create an image and evoke emotion.

-If you want to create a lasting impression in your writing, you have to draw attention with verbs.
+If you want to create a lasting impression in your writing, you have to draw attention by using verbs.

-You want that headline to quickly grab their attention and relay a clear and concise message to your visitor of what it is that you’re offering.
+You want the headline to quickly grab their attention and relay a clear and concise message to your target audience of what it is that you’re offering.

 What makes a headline powerful?

-Is it the font, keywords, color, topic, length or call to action?
-While each of these have a huge effect on how people will respond to your headline, it’s no one size fits all.
-More often than not the combination of each will factor into how people engage with your headline.
+Is it the font, keywords, color, topic, length, or call to action?
+While each of these has a huge effect on how people will respond to your headline, it’s not one size fits all.
+More often than not, the combination of each will factor into how people engage with your headline.

 However, each of these can and should evoke curiosity and persuade people to click.

-If you give enough attention to detail of each piece of the headline, you’ll not only increase your conversion rates, but you’ll increase your chances of ranking high in search engines.
+If you give enough attention to each piece of the headline, you’ll not only increase your conversion rates, but you’ll also increase your chances of ranking high in search engines.

-Search engines can calculate what’s referred to as you “bounce rate” or how long someone stays on your page.
+Search engines often calculate what’s referred to as the “bounce rate” or how long someone stays on your page.
 The better your headlines, the more engage your visitors, the longer they stay and the better your site will rank on a search engine.

 This is a well-known little fact with copywriters all over the world.
 And in fact, it’s why they spend so much time and effort to create the most engaging headlines the internet has to offer.
 It’s said that eight out of ten people will click your headline if it catches their attention.

 A strong verb is a specific, descriptive verb used in writing.
 Strong verbs are used to convey a direct message.
-You’ve always got to have it in the back of your mind that we live in a fast-paced world.
+You must always have it in the back of your mind that we live in a fast-paced world.

 So what kind of verbs can truly enhance your headlines?

 When you use strong verbs in your headline, it’ll make you a better writer.
-Your writing will be concise and descriptive.
+Your writing will appear more concise and descriptive.
 This is exactly what your visitors want.